- Sands Expo & Convention Center, Las Vegas, NV

 B.S., Civil / Structural Engineering, UCLA

-As a Structural Consultant with a keen interest in architecture for more than twenty five years Mr. Ayrapetyan specializes in structural engineering, earthquake engineering, and architectural aspects of complex structures.
+As a Structural Consultant with a keen interest in architecture for more than thirty years Mr. Ayrapetyan specializes in structural engineering, earthquake engineering, and architectural aspects of complex structures.
 In addition to structural design with such materials as steel, concrete, wood, masonry, he has a vast experience in design of long span aluminum structures such as geodesic domes up to 415 ft in diameter (clear span) for sport arenas, churches, concert halls, and industrial facilities.
 His practice includes both national and international projects.

 As owner of the Tigran Ayrapetyan, M.S., P.E., Structural Consulting (1998 to present), Mr. Ayrapetyan's practice includes but is not limited to new industrial, commercial, residential buildings, and lightweight long span structures.
 The list of some of the past and present clients include: Children's Hospital in LA CA, McCarran International Airport in Las Vegas NV, VA Medical Center in North Las Vegas NV, Yahoo Inc in Quincy in WA, Temcor, Conservatek Industries, Dimitry K. Vergun, S.E., Myhra & Associates, JFK Memorial Hospital in Indio CA, Children’s Hospital in LA CA, Cedars-Sinai Hospital in LA CA, Pasadena City College, Long Beach City College, Santa Monica City College, San Diego School District, City of Hawaiian Gardens, Wynn Las Vegas, Bank of America, US Bank, LAX, JPL, Northrop Co., AT&T, KFC, McDonalds, SDI Industries, Acralight, Cal-Air, Trane, Ampersand, Metcoe, Tetra Tech, Inc., Signtech, Royal Glass Company, Academy Awnings, Arcadia Inc, Architectural Design & Signs, Geotechnical Soilutions, Tau Design Group, ASI-Modulex, Office of Mobile Design, Tako Tyko Signs & Lightning, Ultrasigns, and many others.